EECS150/asic_labs_fa21/lab1/spec.md

 While this may look like a lot of random characters, let us walk through each part of it to see that it really is not that complicated.

-Makefiles are generally composed of rules, which tells make how to execute a set of commands to build a set of targets from a set of dependencies.
-A rule generally looks like this:
+Makefiles are generally composed of rules, which tell Make how to execute a set of commands to build a set of targets from a set of dependencies.
+A rule typicall has this structure:

 ```shell
 targets: dependencies
     commands
 ```

-It is very important that indentation in Makefiles are tabs, not spaces.
+**It is very important that indentation in Makefiles are tabs, not spaces.**
 The two rules in the above Makefile have targets which are clean and output name.
 Here, output name is the name of a variable within the Makefile, which means that it can be overwritten from the command line.
 This can be done with the following command: